secure-software-engineering/avighna/Readme_Docker.md

-# Install Docker in your host machine
+# Install Avighna-Docker in your host machine

 # Build & Run Avighna Docker image
 - Unzip the avighna-docker-resource.zip